HL7/US-Core-STU3/pages/_includes/us-core-documentreference-intro.md

 1.  a patient
 1.  a code describing the type of document
 1.  a status
+1.  date and time the reference was created (STU3 requirement, removed in R4)
 1.  an https address where the document can be retrieved

 In addition it should have (if available):